Saturday, November 11, 2023

 1/8 teaspoon fine sea salt

-Weigh the tapioca flour or cornstarch into a tiny bowl - the kind you use when prepping and doing a mise en place
+Weigh the tapioca flour or cornstarch into a small prep bowl—the kind you use when prepping and doing a mise en place.

-Measure the Lyle's Golden Syrup into a small glass - I use a 5-ounce measuring glass.
-If you like, you can heat this a little in the microwave (for about 30 seconds) so it's easier to pour.
+Measure the Lyle’s Golden Syrup into a small glass—I use a 5-ounce measuring glass.
+If you like, you can microwave it for 30 seconds to make it easier to pour.

 Postscript

-After successfully using a Cuisinart ICE-21 Ice Cream Maker for years, at a friend's suggestion I upgraded to the Lello 4080 Musso Lusino 1.5 Quart Ice Cream Maker and like it very much.
-David Lebovitz recently wrote about getting the Breville compressor ice cream maker, and he said he likes it very much.
+After many years of happily using the Cuisinart ICE-21, I upgraded—at a friend’s suggestion—to the Lello 4080 Musso Lussino 1.5-Quart Ice Cream Maker and have been very pleased.
+David Lebovitz recently wrote about switching to the Breville compressor model and says he likes that one very much, too.

 No comments: